-  As I have previously mentioned, Brussels has been called as the heart of Europe because it houses most of the European Union’s vital organizations which are particularly found in the European Quarter of Brussels — the unofficial name of the area corresponding to the approximate triangle between Parc de Bruxelles, Parc du Cinquantenaire, and Leopold Park.
-In here, some of the most notable ones you will see are the:
+As I have previously mentioned, Brussels has been called the heart of Europe because it houses most of the European Union’s vital organizations which are particularly found in the European Quarter of Brussels — the unofficial name of the area corresponding to the approximate triangle between Parc de Bruxelles, Parc du Cinquantenaire, and Leopold Park.
+Here, some of the most notable ones you will see are the following:

 - European Commission.
-The executive of the European Union (EU), it is located in an office building near Parc du Cinquantenaire in Rue de La Loi that’s called as Berlaymont.
+The executive of the European Union (EU) is located in an office building near Parc du Cinquantenaire in Rue de La Loi that’s called as Berlaymont.